mcantillon21/clay-scraper/README.md

-# How I got my Insane Personal CRM
+# How to use Clay to build an Insane Personal CRM

 Exporting data from Clay gives you almost nothing 🤮 TLDR: Licensed data sucks.
 Why not just scrape it then?